EmileTrotignon/blog/subtyping.md

 issue that needs to be solved.
 There is however a quite easy way to solve it, that does not involve making the type system incomplete.

-Remember that the `'a ref` was defined as such earlier :
+Remember that the `'a ref` was defined as such earlier:

 ```ocaml
 type 'a ref = {get: unit -> 'a; set: 'a -> unit}
 ```

-Using the same idea we can define the array type as such :
+Using the same idea we can define the array type as such:

 ```ocaml
 type 'a array = {get: int -> 'a; set: 'a -> int -> unit; length: int}